tentone/gorm-hierarchyid/README.md

 # Gorm hierarchyid
- - Handle hierarchy ID type in SQL Server using Gorm
+ - Handle hierarchyid type in SQL Server and go.
+   - The hierarchyid data type is a variable length, system data type.
+   - Hierarchyid can represent a position in a hierarchy.
+ - Implements generation and parsing of hierarchyid type in go.
+ - Implements a type wrapper for usage with gorm.

 ## Resources
  - [adamil.net - How the SQL Server hierarchyid data type works (kind of)](http://www.adammil.net/blog/v100_how_the_SQL_Server_hierarchyid_data_type_works_kind_of_.html)